eliofio11/trajectory-conversion/README.md

 # 1- Introduction

+Simulations of biomolecules that last hundreds of nanoseconds are required to produce trajectories that can be analyzed later.
+In particular, the LAMMPS simulation package generates trajectories in the _.lammpstrj_ format, which are generally quite large (in some cases, tens of gigabytes are possible).
+In order to free up storage space, there are two possible approaches:

-This tool allows to make conversion between trajectories and/or to reduce the total number of frames of the trajectory itself.
+1. reducing the total number of frames by reading the trajectory every N frames;

-In particular, it could be very useful to trasform from .lammpstrj format to .xtc one.
-The reason lies in the fact that an XTC file, is a compressed trajectory format used by the GROMACS molecular dynamics package, about 8 times _lighther_ than LAMMPSTRJ one.
+2. converting the trajectory to the .xtc format, a compressed format that is typically used by the GROMACS molecular dynamics package and is about 8 times lighter than the LAMMPSTRJ format.

-If using this code correctly, starting from LAMMPSTRJ trajectory, the program returns in output the same trajectory in XTC format.
+However, no tool currently available allows for the manipulation of _.lammptrj_ trajectories without the support of other software packages such as VMD and GROMACS.
+Indeed, the former reads this format, can also reduce the total number of frames; however, it saves trajectories in _.trr_ format.
+Finally, the conversion from _.trr_ to _.xtc_ is possible with GROMACS.
+It is clear that the entire process is easy but cumbersome, as it requires two softwares.

+**This tool makes it easy to convert between trajectories and/or reduce the total number of frames in the trajectory.**

+When used correctly, the program outputs the same trajectory in XTC format, regardless of the input format.
+The _.lammpstrj_ format is one of the best choices for input trajectory because of its large size: indeed, the conversion in XTC format reduces noticeably its size.
+The XTC format has at least two advantages over other formats:

-Other starting trajectory format are feasible, whereas the output trajectory format is always XTC because is easily read by VMD, Chimera, and any other molecular visualization program.
-Moreover, and more important, the XTC format has a compressed format and _lighther_ than any other existing trajectory format.
+* It is easily read by VMD, Chimera, and other molecular visualization programs;
+* The XTC format is compressed and lighter than any other existing trajectory format.

 <br />